peterhinch/micropython-tft-gui/README.md

 ### Terminology

-The GUI does not support windows.
-The corresponding notion is a ``Screen`` comprising a full screen containing displayable GUI objects.
-These comprise ``control`` and ``display`` objects.
+GUI objects are created on a ``Screen`` instance which normally fills the entire physical screen.
+Displayable GUI objects comprise ``control`` and ``display`` instances.
 The former can respond to touch (e.g. Pushbutton instances) while the latter cannot (LED or Dial instances).

 ### Coordinates